Last Updated on July 14, 2023

 This was awesome.
 We kept it super minimal.
-You can read more about it on this blog post.
-I was very happy with my sunscreen an average SPF of 30 and bug spray.
+You can read more about it in this blog post.
+I was very happy with my sunscreen, an average SPF of 30, and bug spray.
 I came away with three bites.
 Two on my neck and one on my face.

 I did get one ant bite on my foot.
 But, after four days in the woods — I’m pretty happy with those results.

 I was a little over prepared.
 But, I did well for my first time, I think.
+Now I have a better idea of what I truly need for my next eco camping trip.
 I had hiking boots and flip flops.
 I wore my flip flops traveling and just in case I decided to jump into the lake.
 Which I didn’t.

 We also brought way too much food.
-I brought a little too much.
-But before we left Justin opened the fridge and just kept throwing more stuff in the cooler…. lesson learned.
+Before we left, Justin opened the fridge and just kept throwing more stuff in the cooler…. lesson learned.

 In trying to avoid glass, we left the growlers at home.
 Also, it doesn’t seem super practical to bring a growler or two on a camping trip.
 So, we bought some cans which we recycled!

 I love them.
 They’re the perfect treat.
 I’m all about the perfect bite.
-And, a smore is definitely the perfect bite.
-They’re gooey, sweet, and crunchy - Mmmmm!
-Beyond being the perfect campfire accoutrement, they’re also riddled with childhood nostalgia.
+And, a s’more is definitely the perfect bite.
+They’re gooey, sweet, and crunchy — mmmmm!
+Beyond being the perfect campfire accoutrements, they’re also riddled with childhood nostalgia.

 Life is about balance.
 What do you think?